 The light from his proto-conductor finally gave way fully as Maria was driven flat back against the tower again.
 Nico grabbed for the rifle he’d brought down with him and aimed it in the duo’s direction.
 He fired only to have Leona slice the bullet cleanly in two.
 Maria took the opportune moment of distraction to duck underneath Leona and drag them back into the open courtyard.

 Continuing to dodge Leona’s swings, Maria retreated to the central fountain.
-Their feet sloshed through the waters, splashing it onto the open square and sending droplets into the air.
+Their feet sloshed through the fountain, splashing the water onto the open square and sending droplets into the air.

 The central statue of the soldiers was now straddled between the two of them.